-Estate administration attorney in sonoma county & santa rosa
+Estate administration attorney in Sonoma County

 Losing a loved one is never easy – and we at the Gullotta Law Group are well aware of your family's need for compassionate, caring, and professional legal representation at this time.
 Though we understand your need to heal and recover after your loss, you will need to also carefully consider how to transfer, inherit, or administer the property left behind by your loved one.